Domino computer: Logical aspects

+No domino gate can produce output 1 with all inputs 0, so a NOT gate cannot be created unless an external 'power source' sequence (a line of dominoes that is knocked down no matter what) is included; in that case, the signal from the input can be used to hit the dominoes in the 'power source' sequence in the wrong direction, such that they are stopped from continuing on when they would have otherwise.
+It is, however, difficult to lead in a sequence from one 'power source' to many gates with suitable timing.
+An OR gate and a NOT gate are together functionally complete, allowing for any domino computer to be theoretically constructed under this paradigm.

+In order to produce output 0 with all inputs 1, feedback is required to interrupt the path from the input signal P to the output signal Q such that the logic gate is equivalent to Q AND (NOT P).
+Similarly, an XOR gate can be realized with feedback from both inputs such that the two inputs interrupt each other if both are 1; however, such a gate heavily depends on the simultaneity of the inputs to prevent one input from destroying the opposite input's feedback loop.

 Record

-The current record for biggest domino computer is a 5-bit adder.
+The current record for the biggest domino computer is a 6-bit adder.

 At the Manchester Science Festival in 2012, mathematician Matt Parker and a team of volunteers worked together to build a domino binary adder which could add two three-bit inputs and produce a 3-bit output, which ran successfully.
 The following day, they attempted to build a 4-bit adder, which they completed, but the final test run had some errors (one due to signal bleed between chains of dominoes, and one timing issue).

 In 2018, at Bank Muscat headquarters in Oman, a team of American British Academy (ABA) Grade 12 students led by Saatvik Suryajit Korisepati, assisted by Alex Freyer, Zoltan Sojitory, and other computer students, used 15,000 dominoes to build a 5-bit adder able to add any numbers up to the sum of 63.

+In January 2024, a team of Finnish high school students successfully built a 6-bit adder out of over 10,000 dominoes.